gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 we bonded over this common connection.
 I started my interviews with Riot Games, and right after I had been informed that I had passed the first round, the Kotaku article came out.

-# The Kotaku Article
+## The Kotaku Article

-If you have never read the Kotaku article, you should.
-[Here's the link](https://kotaku.com/inside-the-culture-of-sexism-at-riot-games-1828165483).
-The article details a culture of sexism that had manifested its ugly, rearing head at Riot Games; the article describes how "gamer bro culture" had contributed to a workplace at Riot Games that was falsely called meritocratic (claims of meritocracy that had attracted me to want to work there) but in reality was toxic and unwelcoming to women.
+<span class="newthought">If you have never read the Kotaku article, you should.</span> [Here's the link](https://kotaku.com/inside-the-culture-of-sexism-at-riot-games-1828165483).
+The article details
+a culture of sexism that had manifested its ugly, rearing head at Riot Games; the article describes how "gamer bro culture" had contributed to a workplace at Riot Games that was falsely called meritocratic (claims of meritocracy that had attracted me to want to work there) but in reality was toxic and unwelcoming to women.